CPATA will be closed on Monday, May 22 for Victoria Day.

 CPATA’s Licence Classes Starting May 1, 2023

-Class 3 agent-in-training: an agent who is currently in training under the supervision of an approved Class 1 or Class 2 agent, or a representative of CIPO
+Class 3 licensees are agents-in-training: an agent who is currently in training under the supervision of an approved Class 1 or Class 2 agent, or a representative of CIPO.These licensees are permitted to appear before and communicate with CIPO under the supervision of their approved Training Supervisor.

 CPATA’s Class 2 licence was initially intended to provide an option for maintaining licensure to agents who were temporarily or permanently not practising.
 Data from CPATA’s recent licensee survey revealed that a significant portion of class 2 licensees were involved in patent and/or trademark practice in some capacity.
 Several of these IP tasks carry a risk of harm to the public, and Class 2 licensees who are providing IP services to the public were previously not required to have professional liability insurance.